 Professor of Science

 Professor Berrick joined the Mathematics faculty at NUS in 1981 and became Professor in 1996.
-He had previously held faculty positions at Oxford and Imperial College London.
+He had previously held faculty positions at Oxford University and Imperial College London.
 Professor Berrick received his undergraduate degree (Hons I) from Sydney University and his PhD from Oxford University.
-He is the recipient of a number of awards including A*Star National Science Award, NUS Science Faculty Outstanding Scientist Award, Swiss National Research Foundation award, and NUS Science Faculty Teaching Excellence Award, and has received numerous international invitations to participate in visiting professorships, to serve as principal speaker at conferences, and other scholarly activities.
+He is the recipient of a number of awards including A*Star National Science Award, NUS Science Faculty Outstanding Scientist Award, and NUS Science Faculty Teaching Excellence Award, and has received numerous international invitations to participate in visiting professorships, to serve as principal speaker at conferences, and other scholarly activities.

 Teaching and Residential Life

 Professor Berrick’s courses have included: Graduate Algebra; Topology; Algebraic Topology; Field Theory; Algebra; Linear Algebra; Calculus.
 He has been involved in many student project supervisions, from secondary to postdoctoral levels.
 In 2002-03, he was a member of the Re-Make NUS Task Force and has been a member of the NUS Senate Delegacy for most of the last decade.
 He is currently a member of the University Committee for Educational Policy and served on its Graduate Education Subcommittee.
 He has also served on numerous committees for the Mathematics Department (whose Geometry Division he headed) and Science Faculty.

 On Joining Yale-NUS College